 Reason 4: Because you can also save on taxes with private retirement planning

 If you save or take out insurance as part of a fixed pension (pillar 3a) you can save on taxes because the premium can be deducted from your taxable income.
-The legally defined annual maximum for the deductible amounts for people affiliated with an occupational employee benefits institution via the second pillar is currently CHF 6,883 and for employed persons with no such affiliation, it is up to 20% of their taxable net earned income (maximum CHF 34,416).
+The legally defined annual maximum for the deductible amounts for people affiliated with an occupational employee benefits institution via the second pillar is currently CHF 6,883 (as of 2022) and for employed persons with no such affiliation, it is up to 20% of their taxable net earned income (maximum CHF 34,416).

 Our tax calculator shows you how much tax you can save with pillar 3a.